 Our products and platform incorporate open source software, and we expect to continue to incorporate open source software in our products and platform in the future.
 Few of the licenses applicable to open source software have been interpreted by courts, and there is a risk that these licenses could be construed in a manner that could impose unanticipated conditions or restrictions on our ability to commercialize our products and platform.
 Moreover, although we have implemented policies to regulate the use and incorporation of open source software into our products and platform, we cannot be certain that we have not incorporated open source software in our products or platform in a manner that is inconsistent with such policies.
-If we fail to comply with open source licenses, we may be subject to certain requirements, including requirements that we offer our products that incorporate the open source software for no cost, that we make available source code for modifications or derivative works we create based on, incorporating or using the open source software and that we license such modifications or derivative works under the terms of applicable open source licenses.
-If an author or other third party that distributes such open source software were to allege that we had not complied with the conditions of one or more of these licenses, we could be required to incur significant legal expenses defending against such allegations and could be subject to significant damages, enjoined from generating revenue from customers using products that contained the open source software and required to comply with onerous conditions or restrictions on these products.
-In any of these events, we and our customers could be required to seek licenses from third parties in order to continue offering our products and platform and to re-engineer our products or platform or discontinue offering our products to customers in the event re-engineering cannot be accomplished on a timely basis.
-Any of the foregoing could require us to devote
+When we utilize open source software in our products in certain ways, the applicable open source licenses may subject us and our customers to certain requirements, including requirements that we and our customers offer the products that incorporate the open source software for no cost, make available source code for modifications or derivative works that are based on, incorporate or use the open source software, and license such modifications or derivative works under the terms of applicable open source licenses.
+In some cases, open source software is also offered under commercial terms which do not include such requirements and obligations, in exchange for the payment of fees to be negotiated with the author or licensors.
+We are currently in discussions with a third-party licensor that has offered such a commercial license to certain open source software incorporated in certain of our and our customers' products.
+In the future we may receive notices alleging that our usage of open source software does not comply with the applicable license, or such usage requires us to obtain a commercial license.
+If it were determined that we had not complied with the conditions of one or more of these open source licenses, or if we are unable to successfully negotiate an acceptable commercial license (including with the third party referenced above), we and our customers could be required to incur significant legal expenses defending against such allegations and could be subject to significant damages, enjoined or otherwise prohibited from distributing our products that contained the open source software, and be required to comply with onerous conditions or restrictions on these products.
+In any of these events, we and our customers could be required to seek licenses from third parties in order to continue offering our respective products and platforms, and to re-engineer our products or platforms or discontinue offering our products in the event re-engineering cannot be accomplished on a timely basis.
+Any of the foregoing could require us and our customers to devote additional research and development resources to re-engineer our products or platforms, harm our reputation, or result in customer dissatisfaction, and may adversely affect our business, operating results and financial condition.